-You can contribute to Friends of Parivaar Inc, Tax ID 47-1323851, a 501(c)(3) public charity that exists solely to support Parivaar Education Society, India.
-Being a 501(c)(3) charity, your charitable contributions to Friends of Parivaar are Tax Exempt You may use the following link to donate :
+One can contribute to Friends of Parivaar Inc, Tax ID 47-1323851, a 501(c)(3) public charity that exists solely to support Parivaar Education Society, India.
+Being a 501(c)(3) charity, your charitable contributions to Friends of Parivaar are Tax Exempt

-Payment by Check
+Payment by cheque

-Make check payable to: Friends of Parivaar Inc Mail check to: Lalit Kumar ATTN:Friends of Parivaar 1421 Meadow Ln, Mountain View, CA94040
+Make cheque payable to: Friends of Parivaar Inc Mail cheque to: Lalit Kumar ATTN:Friends of Parivaar 1421 Meadow Ln, Mountain View, CA94040

 "Awake, awake, great ones!
-The world is burning with misery. can you sleep"
+The world is burning with misery.
+Can you sleep? "